 To address these questions, this study adopts an experimental game from the literature on solutions to externalities.
-Varian (1994) proposes a simple class of two-stage mechanisms, the compensation mechanisms, whose subgame-perfect equilibria implement efficient allocations.
-In a generalized version of Varian's mechanism (Cheng 1998), one can vary, without altering the equilibrium, a parameter which determines whether the condition for strategic complementarities is satisfied.
+Hal R. Varian (1994) proposes a simple class of two-stage mechanisms, the compensation mechanisms, in which subgame-perfect equilibria implement efficient allocations.
+In a generalized version of Varian's mechanism (John Cheng, 1998), one can vary, without altering the equilibrium, a parameter that determines whether the condition for strategic complementarities is satisfied.

 There have been two experimental studies of the compensation mechanisms, neither of which adopts a version with strategic complementarities.
-Andreoni and Varian (1999) study the mechanism in the context of the Prisoners' Dilemma.
+James Andreoni and Varian (1999) study the mechanism in the context of the Prisoners' Dilemma.
 They find that adding a commitment stage to the standard Prisoners' Dilemma game nearly doubles the amount of cooperation to two-thirds.
-Hamaguchi, Mitani and Saijo (2003) investigate a version with a larger strategy space and find 20% Nash equilibrium play.
+Yasuyo Hamaguchi et al. (2003) investigate a version with a larger strategy space and find 20-percent Nash equilibrium play.